Skip to main content

 If you’ve ever used the term “womanist,” which means Black feminist or feminist of color, remember that Alice Walker was the one who coined the term.
 The famous African-American author is the mastermind behind The Color Purple; it's an epistolary novel depicting the lives of African-American women in early 20th-century rural Georgia.
 The icon also wrote The Third Life of Grange Copeland—which was her debut novel—and Meridian, a heartfelt and moving story about one woman's personal revolution after joining the Civil Rights Movement.

 As an activist and a social visionary, Walker has also been at the center of many major movements, including the Civil Rights Movement in the South, Women’s Movement, Native American and Indigenous Rights Movement, Free South Africa Movement, and many more.
 In 1984, Walker and fellow writer Robert L. Allen co-founded Wild Tree Press, a feminist publishing company in the Anderson Valley.
-Turning tough life experiences into celebrating the accomplishments of strong Black women, Walker’s legacy and influence on American literature live on, positively influencing both current and future generations.
+Transforming challenging personal experiences into a celebration of the resilience and achievements of Black women, Walker's enduring impact on American literature continues to inspire and shape the perspectives of both present and future generations.